Battle of Kyiv (2022)

 The Battle of Kyiv was part of the Kyiv offensive in the Russian invasion of Ukraine for control of Kyiv, the capital city of Ukraine, and surrounding districts including Hostomel Airport.
 The combatants were elements of the Russian Armed Forces and Ukrainian Armed Forces.
 The battle lasted from 24 February 2022 to 2 April 2022 and ended with the withdrawal of Russian forces.

-Initially, Russian forces captured key areas to the north and west of Kyiv, leading to international prediction of the city's imminent fall.
+Initially, Russian forces captured key areas to the north and west of Kyiv, leading to international predictions of the city's imminent fall.
 However, stiff Ukrainian resistance sapped Russian momentum.
 Poor Russian logistics and tactical decisions helped the defenders to thwart efforts at encirclement, and, after a month of protracted fighting, Ukrainian forces began counterattacking.

 Following the successful Ukrainian counterattacks in late March, Russia began withdrawing its forces from the Kyiv area on 29 March.
 Four days later, the Ukrainian authorities declared that Kyiv and the surrounding Kyiv Oblast were again under Ukrainian control.